 What is the first thing that comes to mind when you think of God?
 This could be another activity where everyone participates on both an individual and group basis with either writing out the answer on a separate sheet of paper or on a white erase or chalkboard with answers being given in a spontaneous fashion.
 A twist with this activity would be what was your first thought of God as a child?

-Who do you were some of the greatest Christians alive today or from the past.
+Who do you think were some of the greatest Christians alive today or from the past?
 With this question, the answers can span from the time of the New Testament to the 21st Century.
-Examples could include great pastors, prophets, theologians, saints, etc. For example, Billy Graham, Mother Teresa and Norman Vincent Peale.
-Try to come up with at least ten (10) individuals from the past and present that have had major influences in Christianity.
+Examples could include great pastors, prophets, theologians, saints, etc. For example, Billy Graham, Mother Teresa, and Norman Vincent Peale.
+Try to come up with at least ten (10) individuals from the past and present that have had major influences on Christianity and all of its branches.
+You could research some well-known Christian personalities from other lesser-known countries, such as the ones from Eastern Europe.
+There are many regions on this globe where Christianity is taken seriously and where you can find a lot of inspirational figures.

 8. Me, Myself and I